-Based on information provided by the applicant in the application for admission, the Admissions and Records Office makes an initial determination concerning the student’s residency status for tuition purposes (e.g. Idaho/out-of-state, in-district/out-of-district).
-The student’s residency status remains unchanged unless the student submits a Residency Re-Determination form with the required documentation to the Director of the Admissions and Records on or before the 10th calendar day of the semester and a re‑determination is made based on the evidence supplied.
+Based on information provided by the applicant in the application for Office of the Registrar, the Office of the Registrar makes an initial determination concerning the student’s residency status for tuition purposes (e.g. Idaho/out-of-state, in-district/out-of-district).
+The student’s residency status remains unchanged unless the student submits a Residency Re-Determination form with the required documentation to the Director of the Office of the Registrar on or before the 10th calendar day of the semester and a re‑determination is made based on the evidence supplied.
 Qualifications for residency must be met prior to the opening day of the semester for which reclassification is sought.

 In general, a student enrolling into the College of Southern Idaho shall not be deemed a resident of the community college district, or of a county, or of the State of Idaho, unless the student established domicile primarily for purposes other than education within said district, county, or the State, for at least twelve (12) months continuously prior to the beginning of the term for which the student enrolls.